Imagineer7/SecurityAnalysis-TheBrokenScript/README.md

 First and foremost, this report is for anyone who has a concern about security hazards and malicoiuse intent that the mod might have.
 This report is also not inteded to deter anyone from using the mod.
 Infact, I hope that you(the reader) will enjoy the mod as much as I have.
 The mod IS SUPPOESED to simulate being in a minecraft ARG.

+Not all of the findings are for version 1.9.3
+Some like pc shutdown are from older versions.

 With that said here is the report:

 This report outlines behaviors discovered in **TheBrokenScript Mod**, suggesting the mod may contain disruptive, deceptive, or malicious features.
 The analysis focused on system-level interference, disruptive gameplay manipulation, and unusual hidden behaviors that extend beyond the scope of a typical Minecraft mod.